pcollinsTech/pcollinsTech/content/projects/2018-04-01--too-good-to-be/index.md

 ##The Result

 Too Good To Be are extremely happy with their new website.
 They've seen an increase in sales and a decrease in the number of baskets being left unfulfilled.
+The website boasts bright colors through giving the brand a new lease of life.